g-b-f/smart_home/README.md

 - routines should call the appropriate methods
 - control flow continues when one of the objects is unable to connect

+Refactor routines

+- dictionary of methods
+- or of objects/ classes
+- if objects then could call other functions as appropriate
+- regardless, as much stuff as possible should be abstracted away into config etc